daevlin/Zero2Auto_homework/README.md

 With that knowledge, we should at least be able to make a Python script to unpack the first Stage of CruLoader.
 But why settle for that?

-We still wanna know what the additional functionality does, since we can see in the decompiled code that there are a few other encrypted strings which have not been decrypted yet.
+We still want to know what the additional functionality does, since we can see in the decompiled code that there are a few other encrypted strings which have not been decrypted yet.

-If the let the decryption routine finish on the newly allocted memory region we can see a decrypted MZ binary.
+If the let the decryption routine finish on the newly allocted memory region we can see a decrypted MZ binary, so our assumption was correct.

 ![decrypted_rsrc](decrypted_rsrc.png)

-After the .rsrc has been decrypted, it goes back to resolving some more obfuscated API calls.
-The calls are the following:
+After the .rsrc has been decrypted, it goes back to resolving some more obfuscated API functions.
+They are the following:
 ```
 00000001  SetThreadContext
 00000025  CreateProcessA